joshuatalib/AI_weather_quest/docs/source/submit_forecast.rst

 - `0.4`, `0.6`, `0.8`: Include probabilities where the lower limit is the previous quintile value (e.g., `0.4` includes probabilities `0.2 <= x < 0.4`).
 - `1.0`: Includes probabilities >= 0.8.

-The DataArray also has coordinates describing the forecast initialisation date and weekly forecasting period.
+The DataArray also has coordinates describing the forecast initialisation date and weekly forecast window.
 These time coordinates are stored in `np.datetime64` format.

 .. important::